Urban forests and promotion of native ecosystems in São Paulo, Brazil

 Actions:

-Several areas of the city have received NBS interventions related to the planting scheme, including squares, parks, and even abandoned open areas.
+Several areas of the city have received NbS interventions related to the planting scheme, including squares, parks, and even abandoned open areas.
 We present threes examples of these interventions:

 1. The restoration of a small forest patch in Batatas Square, the west region of the city of São Paulo.
 The local responsible authorities gave the authorisation for the intervention in an area of 650 m2 previously occupied by an abandoned gas station.
 All tanks were removed, the soil was remediated, and the area was revitalized by removing pavement and waste and planting several species from the Atlantic Rainforest and Cerrado, including the development of a rain garden capable of collecting water from an equivalent 1,000 m2 of paved area, with a significant contribution to the control of local floods.
 Most of the work in this area was conducted by volunteers of all ages that were invited through social media.